LeonAndrade/LeonAndrade.github.io/README.md

   - Products:
     - `stockcode`: Categorical / Serial.
 It seems to be the unique id of a product.
     - `price`: Quantitative.
 Assuming its the price for that row's `quantity` value.
     - `description`: Categorical.
-Name of the product.
+Description of the product.

   - Customers:
     - `customer_id`: Serial. unique id of a customer.